unbit/uwsgi-docs/JVM.rst

    }

-Currently there are 2 JVM request handler available
+Currently there are 2 JVM request handlers available

 :doc:`JWSGI`